Youth Power Meet the Youth Power Team

 Tiara is an ambitious leader, mental health advocate, and a community organizer who is dedicated to ensuring the voices of youth and young adults within underserved communities are not only heard, but recognized and used as a driving force for change within all child serving systems.
 Driven by her own lived experience with the foster care and mental health systems, her goal is to advocate for access to quality care for those within marginalized and oppressed communities.
 Tiara takes pride in her ability to provide skill development and create spaces where all youth and young adults can be empowered to take charge of their own lives.
 In addition to her primary job functions as the Director of Youth Power at FTNYS, Tiara is also an alumni of CUNY Hunter College’s Silberman School of Social Work where she obtained her Master of Social Work degree.
 As a part of the FTNYS team, Tiara hopes to bring excitement, passion, and joy.

-Amanda Davidson, Youth Outreach & Engagement Coordinator
+Amanda Davidson, Communications Coordinator

 Cell Phone: 518-949-0368